-Your children, depending on their age, will be eligible to be in one of the membership levels below.
-The levels in 4-H are based on the age of the child as of December 31 of the program year:
+Your child, depending on their age, will be eligible to be in one of the membership levels below.
+4-H age is based on the age of the child as of December 31^{st,} of the program year:

-- Primary, 5-8 years old: Primary 4-H members must be 5 years old by December 31 of the program year.
-Youth enrolling or turning 9 on or after January 1 must participate as a primary member until June 30.
-For safety reasons, primary members may not enroll in large animal projects (e.g., cattle, horse, etc.) but may enroll in small animal projects, including rabbits, poultry, and cavies.
+- Primary 5-8 years old: Primary 4-H members must be 5 years old by December 31st of the program year.
+Youth enrolling or turning nine on or after January I must participate as a primary member until June 30th.
+For safety reasons, primary members may not enroll in large animal projects (e.g., cattle, horse, etc.), but may enroll in small animal projects including rabbits, poultry, and cavies.
 There are a few other policies that affect primary members.
-Please see download the Primary Member Fact Sheet for more information. - Junior, 9-10 years old: Junior members are eligible to enroll in all 4-H projects. - Intermediate, 11-13 years old: Intermediate members may enroll in all 4-H projects and/ or serve as Junior Leaders. - Senior, 14-19 years old: Senior 4-H members may continue in the program until December 31 of the calendar year in which they turn 19.
-Senior members may enroll in all 4-H projects and/or serve as Teen Leaders.
+Please see the Primary Member Fact sheet for more information: 4h.ucanr.edu/files/4719.docx - Junior 9-10 year old: Junior members are eligible to enroll in all 4-H projects. - Intermediate 11-13 year old: Intermediate members may enroll in al 4-H projects and/or serve as Junior Leaders.